-Immigration Comparative Guide - Immigration - Jersey
+Immigration Comparative Guide

 5.1 What are the criteria to qualify as a dependant?
 What restrictions apply in this regard?

-The spouse of a person who is present and settled in Jersey who is not entitled in their own right to live in Jersey for immigration purposes can qualify to join their spouse.
-Present and settled means the person is a resident in Jersey without being subject to restrictions and is physically present in the Island.
-Individuals can qualify to join their spouse if they are both over the age of 18 and if it can be shown that they are legally married for more than 12 months.
-They must also demonstrate that they intend to live together permanently as spouses.
-Both spouses must demonstrate that they can support themselves and any dependents without recourse to public funds.
+Generally spouses and dependants can apply to join their spouse.
+The criteria that will apply will depend on the nature of the dependant's application and the status of the spouses' entry into Jersey.
+For individuals holding work permits, if the permit is for longer than 12 months, a spouse can apply to join the individual provided they can demonstrate that they intend to live together permanently as spouses.
+Both spouses must demonstrate that they can support themselves and any dependants without recourse to public funds.
 They must have suitable accommodation which is owned or lived in only by them and their household.
 The applicant must hold valid entry clearance.

-The spouse will need to prove knowledge of the English language by taking an approved English language test unless they are from a recognised list of countries or have a degree or academic qualification that was taught in English.
+English language requirements may apply where indefinite leave to remain is bought.

-Children of individuals who currently live and are lawfully settled in Jersey can come and live with their parent or someone with parental responsibility if the parent can show that they have adequate accommodation where they can all live without help from public funds.
+Children of individuals who currently live and are lawfully in Jersey can come and live with their parent or someone with parental responsibility if the parent can show that they have adequate accommodation where they can all live without help from public funds.
 The child must be under 18 and it must demonstrate that they are not leading an independent life, are not married and have not formed an independent family unit.

 5.2 What rights do dependants enjoy once admitted as such?